 What was your introduction to working with the body?
 How did this change and develop over time?

 I started dancing at 4, so I was admiring bodies and studying them from a very young age.
 I have always been fascinated with the body, I think we are walking miracles.
 By 15, I was taking Pilates and yoga to support my dancing, and it opened another layer of integrated awareness.
 I went deep into my yoga practice, got certified and began teaching in my young 20’s.
 I loved it and still loved it but overtime I recognized that, on my mat, I wasn’t truly listening to my body as I pretzeled myself into crazy shapes and arm balances.
 I was stressing my body both dancing in ballet companies and in my yoga practice, the exact practice that I had thought would save me and sustain me through my dance career.
-That’s when I was introduced to resistance stretching and it opened up a whole new world, a way to heal myself, and beyond that, to feel incredible.
+That’s when I was introduced to integrative stretching and it opened up a whole new world, a way to heal myself, and beyond that, to feel incredible.
 I didn’t know that I was allowed to feel that good or that is was even possible.

 Can you explain your theory (or rather the theory you teach) on stretching?